 In addition to the new Platinum Jubilee coins, there will be a four-day Bank Holiday weekend.
 Celebrations across the special weekend will include Trooping the Colour, the lighting of beacons, a Service of Thanksgiving, a Platinum Pageant and a concert making The Queen’s historic reign.

 Ask members who remembers 'Decimal Day' in 1971?
 How difficult was it swapping over to the new prices on everything?

 Does anyone collect coins?
 Does anyone still have some pre-decimal coins or notes?
 What about stamp collecting (philately) or any other hobbies?

 Do people tend to pay for things with money still, or do they use their bank card to swipe or pay online?
 When is the last time anyone wrote a cheque?

 What do people think of the new polymer bank notes?
 Has anyone washed one yet and put it through the tumble dryer?

-The new £50 polymer bank note featuring Alun Turing is due to be brought into circulation later this year.
-There are already polymer notes for £5, featuring Sir Winston Churchill, for £10, featuring the author Jane Austen, and for £20, featuring the artist JMW Turner.
+The latest polymer bank £50 note, launched in June 2021, features Alun Turing - the 'Enigma Code' breaker.
+There are also polymer notes for £5, featuring Sir Winston Churchill, for £10, featuring the author Jane Austen, and for £20, featuring the artist JMW Turner.